AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 >xsct% mwr 0xff5e0200 0x0100
 >xsct% rst -system
 ```
 - Make sure to always check _skip revision check_ before programming the FPGA or running the application.
-It is also possible to add the ```-no-revision-check``` option if programming with the XSCD shell.
+It is also possible to add the ```-no-revision-check``` option if programming with the XSDB shell.

 ### Bibliography
 _ZCU102 Evaluation Board User Guide (UG118), v1.6 June 12, 2019, Xilinx, https://www.xilinx.com/support/documents/boards_and_kits/zcu102/ug1182-zcu102-eval-bd.pdf_